kalvir781/kalv/posts/2024/08/wildfire-sensor-network.md

 - Prototype build designs, for small forest coverage, am currently planning to see if I can get enough money to buy a plot near a forest where I can prototype with the community.
 - Low powered compute to allow for low powered solar/charging lifecycle.
 Low light pigment sensor power conversion and other methods of power generation.
 - Data transmission protocol for low amounts of data over radio.

-I'm seeking help with collaboration on designs, partners that are working to create a network such as this for our forests as always, if you're reading this and interested to help, please email me a@kalv.dev.